 This mark scheme instructs examiners to look for and reward valid alternatives where indicative content is suggested for an answer.
-Indicative content outlines some areas candidates may explore in their responses.
+Indicative content outlines some areas of the text candidates may explore in their responses.
 This is not a checklist for expected content in an answer, or set out as a 'model answer', as responses must be marked in the banded levels of response provided for each question.
 Where a candidate provides a response that contains aspects or approaches not included in the indicative content, examiners should use their professional judgement as English specialists to determine the validity of the statement/interpretation in light of the task and reward as directed by the banded levels of response.

-Candidates are free to choose any approach that can be supported by evidence, and they should be rewarded for all valid responses.
+Candidates are free to choose any approach that can be supported by evidence, and they should be rewarded for all valid interpretations of the texts.
 Candidates can (and will most likely) discuss features of the texts other than those mentioned in the mark scheme.

-Section A: Comparative Analysis of Pre-1900 Poetry and unseen text
+Section A: Comparative analysis of poetry and unseen text